marcglasberg/asyncredux.com/flutter/testing/store-tester.md

 ## Testing UserExceptions

-Since `UserException`s don't represent bugs in the code, Async Redux puts them into the store's `errors` queue, and then swallows them.
+Since `UserException`s don't represent bugs in the code, AsyncRedux puts them into the store's `errors` queue, and then swallows them.
 This is usually what you want during production, where errors from this queue are shown in a dialog to the user.
 But it may or may not be what you want during tests.